11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 Behavioral or Fit Interview - How to Answer

 Stories are powerful.
-You should use them when answering your McKinsey PEI questions so your interviewer will remember you at the end of the day after they’ve met with 8 or more candidates and need to choose 1 or 2 to move forward to the next round of interviews.
+You should use them in your McKinsey PEI answers so your interviewer will remember you at the end of the day after they’ve met with 8 or more candidates and need to choose 1 or 2 to move forward to the next round of interviews.

 In addition to developing stories to answer these questions, you want to ensure that you show how you contributed to the positive outcome of any team you discuss.
 Yes, it’s good to credit all members of a team with the win, but this is an interview.
 McKinsey wants to know that anyone they hire will have a strong impact on their teams so you need to toot your own horn more than you might otherwise.